bharadwaj-raju/TextSuggest/README.md

 - `-h`, `--help`: Print out a help message.

-- `--word WORD`: Specify word to give suggestions for.
+- `--word word ...`: Specify word to give suggestions for.
 If not specified, taken from X11 selection.
 Ignored if `--all-words`.

 - `--all-words`: Give *all* the suggestions.
 Then you can search through them etc.

-- `--font FONT`: Specify font to use for Rofi.
+- `--font font`: Specify font to use for Rofi.
 Format: FontName (Weight) (Size).
 Default: Varies based on language.

 - `--no-history`: Disable the storage of frequently-used words in `~/.config/textsuggest/history.txt`

-- `--language LANGUAGE`: Specify language to use.
+- `--language languages ...`: Specify language to use.
 Appropriate language will be detected if not specified.
 If detection fails too, English will be used.

 - `--auto-selection [beginning|middle|end]`: Auto-select word under cursor and suggest.
-See [Auto-selection](#auto-selection) and `--help-auto-selection`.
+See [Auto-selection](#auto-selection).

 - `--no-processing`: Disable use of [processors](#extensions)

-- `--rofi-options OPTIONS`: Specify additional options for Rofi.
+- `--rofi-options options ...`: Specify additional options for Rofi.

-- `--additional-languages LANGUAGES`: Add additional languages for use.

 - `-v`, `--version`: Print out version and license information.